PookieBear278/odin-recipes/README.md

 ## Reflections after doing the project:

--Got used to basic html boilerplate
+- Got used to basic html boilerplate
--Currect use of headings
+- Currect use of headings
--Paragraphs incorporated with importance and emphasis -Proper use of links and images
+- Paragraphs incorporated with importance and emphasis
+- Proper use of links and images
--Used ordered and unordered list
+- Used ordered and unordered list
--File structure
+- File structure
--Commit message conventions followed
+- Commit message conventions followed
--File viewed in web using github
+- File viewed in web using github

 ## Project Link